 Why Cranstoun helps

 As well as being committed to supporting survivors, we are passionate about intervention for those who are displaying abusive behaviour.
-We feel it is crucial to engage with the root of the problem and do our bit to highlight, educate and transform.
+We feel it is important to engage with the root of the problem and do our bit to highlight, educate and transform.

 How Cranstoun helps